fatihsaridag/fatihsaridag/README.md

 - 👋 Hi, I’m @fatihsaridag
 - 👀 I’m interested in Backend
 - 🌱 I’m currently learning .Net
-- 📫 How to reach me  fatihsaridag26@gmail.com
+- 📫 How to reach me  Linkedln :https://lk.tc/ov4rd

 <!---
 fatihsaridag/fatihsaridag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.